-The Board of Directors will strive to draw up the accounts definitively in such a way that they do not give rise to qualifications by the auditor.
+As established in article 40.3 of the Board Regulations, he Board of Directors will strive to draw up the accounts definitively in such a way that they do not give rise to qualifications by the auditor.
 In exceptional cases in which there are qualifications, both the Chairman of the Audit Committee and the external auditors will explain clearly to the shareholders the content of such reservations and exceptions.
 However, when the Board considers that it should uphold its criteria, it will explain publicly the content and scope of the discrepancy.